aptech/docs/docs/CR-dbCommit.rst

 -------

-Note: For some databases, the commit will fail and return 0 if there is an active query using the database for a SELECT statement.
+Note: For some databases, the commit will fail and return 0 if there is an active query using the database for a ``SELECT`` statement.
 Make the query inactive before doing the commit to resolve this problem.

-Call dbGetLastError() to get information about errors.
+Call :func:`dbGetLastError` to get information about errors.